California shooters' ex-neighbor charged with supporting terrorists

 “Even though these plans were not carried out, Mr. Marquez’s criminal conduct deeply affected San Bernardino ... and the entire United States when the guns purchased by Marquez were used to kill 14 innocent people and wound many others,” Decker said in a written statement.

-Wearing handcuffs and beige T-shirt, Marquez appeared in federal court in Riverside, California for a brief hearing on Thursday.
-He did not enter a plea.

-The possibility of bail will be discussed on Dec.
-21, and a preliminary hearing was scheduled for Jan.
-4. Marquez faces up to 35 years in prison if convicted on three separate counts.

-According to an FBI affidavit, the two men met in 2005 when Marquez became Farook’s neighbor in Riverside, California.
+According to an affidavit filed by prosecutors, the two men met in 2005 when Marquez became Farook’s neighbor in Riverside, California.

 Farook introduced Marquez to radical Islamist ideology, prosecutors said, and by 2011 Marquez was spending most of his time at Farook’s home listening to lectures and watching videos with extremist content.